alastair87-cyf/fundamentals-course/lessons/lesson-2.md

 ### Help with Coursework Exercises

 This is your opportunity to ask questions about last week's assignments.
 If you would like some assistance on any of the exercises, the teaching assistants will be available to help.

-### 1-to-1 programming problem with an instructor

-Whilst you are getting help with your Coursework exercises, each trainee will have a work with one of the instructors to solve a programming problem using the Code.org block-programming environment.

 ## Feedback